 The Contractor shall provide a telephone line with high speed internet access for use by the Region and the Consultant.

-The Contractor shall maintain the Consultant’s field office in good repair and appearance, and provide daily cleaning service and replenishment, as required, of paper towels, paper cups, hand soap, toilet paper, first-aid kit supplies, and bottled water.
+The Contractor shall maintain the Consultant’s field office in good repair and appearance, and provide daily cleaning service and replenishment, as required, of paper towels, paper cups, hand soap, hand sanitizer, toilet paper, first-aid kit supplies, and bottled water.

+First-Aid supplies to be readily accessible at all times to Contractor's employees and Consultant.
+Facilities and staffing to be in accordance with the Industrial First Aid Regulations of the Workplace Safety and Insurance Board and OSHA regulations.

-Replenish, as needed, facsimile paper, computer paper, printer toner, and computer DVDs.
+Replenish, as needed, printer paper, computer paper, printer toner, and computer DVDs.

 Provide a gravel parking area outside the office suitable for four vehicles for the exclusive use of the Region and the Consultant.
 Maintain the parking area during the Contract and arrange for the removal of snow during winter months in accordance with Section 01741 – Site Maintenance.